ANZAC Day in Sydney and NSW

 The ANZAC Day March begins at 9am on the corner of Pitt Street and Martin Place.
 It journeys through George and Bathurst Streets before ending at Elizabeth Street opposite Hyde Park.

-At the conclusion of the parade, at approximately 1pm, a Commemoration Service is held next to The Pool of Remembrance at the ANZAC War Memorial in Hyde Park South.
+At the conclusion of the parade a Commemoration Service is held next to The Pool of Remembrance at the ANZAC War Memorial in Hyde Park South at 12.30pm.

 Sydney's official ANZAC Day commemorations conclude in the evening with a short Sunset Service which begins at 5pm at the Cenotaph in Martin Place.